dart-lang/sdk/pkg/modular_test/test/loader/readme.md

 Each folder contains a file named `expectation.txt` which shows a plain text summary of what we expect to extract or report from the test:

- * for invalid inputs it shows the error mesage produced by the modular\_test loader logic
+ * for invalid inputs it shows the error message produced by the modular\_test loader logic

  * for valid inputs it shows the test layout, highlighting what each module